APA In-Text Rules

 CaseParentheticalNarrativeRule

-APA 7th(Taylor et al., 2024)Taylor et al. (2024)Applies from the first citation for three or more authors.
+APA 7th(Taylor et al., 2024)Taylor et al. (2024)Three or more authors shorten from the first citation.

-APA 6th(Taylor, Lee, & Kim, 2024)Taylor, Lee, and Kim (2024)The first citation could list more names before later shortening.
+APA 6th(Taylor, Lee, & Kim, 2024)Taylor, Lee, and Kim (2024)Older examples may spell out more names on the first citation.

 How to disambiguate identical et al. citations